-A. The text of the digital resource includes Pass

-markup (e.g. tags or styles) that allows for

-navigation by key structural elements

-(chapters, headings, pages) using assistive

-technology (or is rendered by an application

-such as a browser, media player, or reader that offers this functionality).
-Additional Information: 5/5 pages pass.
-Google Chrome and NVDA.
-Checked chapters 1-5.
-All headers navigatable.
-B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 17/17 lists pass.
-Google Chrome and NVDA.
-2/2 bulleted lists in Chapter 3 recognized.
-1/1 numbered list in Chapter 4 recognized.
-1/1 bulleted list in Chapter 5 recognized.
-1/1 numbered list in Chapter 6 recognized.
-1/1 numbered list in Chapter 7 recognize C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-Additional Information: eReader application not used.
+A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 10 of the headings that I evaluated in Chapter 3 all worked with the NVDA reader assistive technology.
+I was able to navigate through all of the headings in these sections with no problem.
+B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, Pass media player, or reader that offers this functionality).
+Additional Information: 5/20 lists in Chapter 5.3 are not markup properly.
+5 of the lists in Chapter 5.3 are read as individual items even though they are a part of the same list.
+C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
+N/A Additional Information: